 These strawberry rhubarb pie à la mode popsicles have strawberry rhubarb compote layered up with luscious vanilla bean cream and crumbles of pie crust on top.
-In honor of popsicle week and in collaboration with Rodelle Vanilla, these popsicles will take you to popsicle paradise all summer long.
+In collaboration with Rodelle Vanilla, these popsicles will take you to popsicle paradise all summer long.

 I've been obsessed with popsicles for a long time - I mean, who hasn't right?
 This is no revelation.
 But my love of popsicles transcends normal dessert fandom.
 It goes back to the days of the ice cream truck rolling down my street, which in my opinion is a completely misnamed entity that should be called the popsicle truck for that's primarily what it peddles.
 My pipe dream is to drive a popsicle truck that blasts showtunes and hawks things like these strawberry rhubarb pie à la mode popsicles or maybe these chocolate banana tahini popsicles.

 We'll come back to my popsicle mania in a second, but first, let's zoom in on these popsicles: